Prambanan: Contemporary events

 Since the reconstruction of the main temples in the 1990s, Prambanan has been reclaimed as an important religious center for Hindu rituals and ceremonies in Java.
 Balinese and Javanese Hindu communities in Yogyakarta and Central Java revived their practices of annually performing their sacred ceremonies in Prambanan, such as Galungan, Tawur Kesanga, and Nyepi.

 The temple was damaged during the 2006 Yogyakarta earthquake.
 Early photos suggested that although the complex was structurally intact, the damage was significant.
 Large pieces of debris, including carvings, were scattered over the ground.
 The temple was closed to visitors until the damage could be fully assessed.
 Eventually, the head of Yogyakarta Archaeological Conservation Agency stated that it would take months to identify the full extent of the damage.
 Some weeks later in 2006, the site was re-opened for visitors.

 There is great interest in the site.
 In 2008, 856,029 Indonesian visitors and 114,951 foreign visitors visited Prambanan.
-On 6 January 2009 the reconstruction of Nandi temple finished.
+On 6 January 2009, the reconstruction of Nandi temple was finished.
 As of 2009, the interior of most of the temples remains off-limits for safety reasons.

 On 14 February 2014, major tourist attractions in Yogyakarta and Central Java, including Borobudur, Prambanan, and Ratu Boko, were closed to visitors after being severely affected by the volcanic ash from the eruption of Kelud volcano in East Java, located about 200 kilometers east of Yogyakarta.
 The Kelud volcano erupted on 13 February 2014 with explosions heard as far away as Yogyakarta.
 Four years earlier, Prambanan was spared from the 2010 Merapi volcanic ash and eruption since the wind and ashfall were directed westward and affected Borobudur instead.